johnliu55tw/debian-packaging/README.md

 No series file found
 ```

-### Causes
+### Causes & Solutions
-The `hello` package does not have any patches so `debian/patches/series` does
+The `hello` package does not have any patches so there's no
-not exist.
-Need to use command `quilt new` to initialize and create a new
+`debian/patches/series`.
+Need to use command `quilt new` to initialize and
-patch.
+create a new patch.

 ## Failed to add my PPA to my system